 We ended our day enjoying the sunset along Baker Beach. :-)

 Savannah and Shane will be returning to Vegas, where it all started, for an outdoor wedding at the gorgeous Legend’s Ranch.
-Check back this fall for their wedding photos!
+They’ve assembled an incredible team to pull off their vision, including the talented ladies at Scheme Events, so it’s bound to be an unforgettable affair!
+Check back this fall for their wedding photos. :-)

 It was Holly’s last few days at the Quileute Indian reservation where she was doing volunteer work.
 Wednesday night was the weekly drum circle where residents would gather for food and festivities.
 Holly was working the dessert station serving her special home-made Chex Puppy Chow when Vince first laid eyes on her.
 Being the only two on the reservation who actually knew what this sugary dessert was, they instantly hit it off.
 But while Vince admits her puppy chow was extremely delicious, he says it was Holly’s smile that won him over. :-)

 This June they’re heading back to where it all began: La Push, Washington!
 They’re saying their I Do’s on the 3-year anniversary of the day they first met.
 And yes, there will be drummers and there will be puppy chow!
 I can’t wait for the big day!
 But in the meantime here’s a few images from their engagement session: